mark-watson/Racket-AI-book/manuscript/llm.md

 ### Installing and Running Llama.cpp server with a Llama2-13b-orca Model

+The **llama.cpp** server acts as a conduit for translating REST API requests to the respective language model APIs.
+By setting up and running the **llama.cpp** server, a channel of communication is established, allowing Racket code to interact with these language models in a seamless manner.
+There is also a Python library to encapsulate running models inside a Python program (a subject I leave to my Python AI books).

-I run this service easily on a M2 Mac with 16G of memory.
+I run the **llama.cpp** service easily on a M2 Mac with 16G of memory.
 Start by cloning the **llama.cpp** project and building it:

 ```bash
 git clone https://github.com/ggerganov/llama.cpp.git